slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Technological progress is like an ax in the hands of a pathological criminal."
 -- Albert Einstein*

-> *"Science is a wonderful thing if one does not have to earn one’s living at it."
+> *"Science is a wonderful thing if one does not have to earn one’s living at it." (...)
+"If we knew what it was we were doing, it would not be called research, would it?"
 -- Albert Einstein*

-> *"If we knew what it was we were doing, it would not be called research, would it?"
+> *"What is research but a blind date with knowledge?
+-- Will Harvey*

+> *"Nature, to be commanded, must be obeyed."
+-- Francis Bacon*

+> *"Science advances one funeral at a time."
+-- Max Planck*

+> *"Aha moment: The moment of understanding when two smaller truths connect and a greater truth is revealed." (...)
+"Science requires skepticism.
+Religion requires belief." (...)
+"Scientists who support silencing opposing voices are actually priests." (...)
--- Albert Einstein*
+-- Naval Ravikant*